-This report documents Florida's Annual Statewide Safety Belt Use Survey.
-The survey was conducted in June of 2017 by Preusser Research Group, Inc. (PRG), under the direction of the Florida Department of Transportation (FDOT) State Safety Office, and under contract with University of North Florida's Institute of Police Technology and Management.
+This report documents Florida's annual statewide safety belt use survey.
+The survey was conducted in June 2018 by Preusser Research Group, Inc. (PRG), under the direction of the Florida Department of Transportation (FDOT) State Safety Office and under contract with University of North Florida's Institute of Police Technology and Management.

 FDOT administers federal highway funds and oversees the highway safety program efforts supported by these funds through the State of Florida's Highway Safety Program.
 Each year FDOT develops a State Highway Safety Plan that establishes the state's highway safety goals and objectives and describes the projects recommended for funding during the year.
 Occupant protection is one of the primary program areas for which FDOT is responsible.
-The use of federal funding for occupant protection programs requires administration of a statewide survey of safety belt use that must adhere to Federal Register Guidelines.
+Using federal funds for occupant protection programs requires administering a statewide survey of safety belt use that must adhere to Federal Register Guidelines.

 Florida's first statewide survey certified under Federal Register Guidelines was completed in 1999 and surveys have been conducted every year since.
-These annual surveys have provided an accurate and reliable estimate of safety belt use in Florida, at a specific point in time (usually in June of every year).
-The 2017 survey is comparable to the first estimate accredited by National Highway Traffic Safety Administration (NHTSA) in 1999 and all statewide surveys conducted thereafter.
+These annual surveys provide an accurate and reliable estimate of safety belt use in Florida at a specific point in time (usually in June of every year).
+The 2018 survey is comparable to the first estimate accredited by National Highway Traffic Safety Administration (NHTSA) in 1999 and all statewide surveys conducted thereafter.